andrewfb/Cinder-Awesomium/README.md

 * Browse to the Cinder root folder: ```cd path\to\cinder_master```
 * Add the Awesomium block: ```git submodule add https://github.com/paulhoux/Cinder-Awesomium.git blocks/awesomium```

+Alternatively, you can download the repository as a [ZIP-file](https://github.com/paulhoux/Cinder-Awesomium/zipball/master) and manually add the files to a "cinder_master\blocks\awesomium" folder.

 #####Adding the block to your project
 * Add the following folders to your include folders:
  * ```cinder_master\blocks```